makusan8/kubernetes/README.md

 to make a 'proper' cluster.
 So to stop us from placing our Pods in the master, they have applied a taint to your node, which is called 'NoSchedule'.

 And we need to remove it's taint mode.
-Otherwise, our pods will be stuck in a pending state.
+Otherwise, our pods will be stucked in a pending state.

 - Check the taints :